 - Optional: 1 teaspoon Vitamin E oil

-- Optional: 2 tablespoons Shea Butter or Cocoa Butter
+- Optional: 2 tablespoon Shea Butter or Cocoa Butter

 - Optional: Essential Oils, Vanilla Extract or other natural extracts to suit your preference